Skip to main content

 Pass if you can point to one page URL, one form, one email, or one step in a sequence.
 Fail if you are mixing a page rewrite, offer change, and email change into one effort.

 Pass if the sentence is plain enough to read a week later: "Changing the headline from X to Y will increase consult bookings."
-Name one main metric only, and add the current baseline as a placeholder if you have not verified it yet: [add current baseline after verification].
+Name one main metric only.
+If you have not verified the current baseline yet, mark the baseline as unresolved in your test notes instead of inventing a number.
 Fail if you are trying to "improve engagement" without saying how you will measure it.

 Pass if the variant changes one thing that could reasonably affect behavior, like headline, CTA text, form copy, subject line, or preview text.
 Fail if you also plan to change audience, pricing, page layout, send time, or traffic source during the run.